setbern/react-chrome-redux-boilerplate/README.md

 ###General Info
 Unlike other boiler plates the development is production ready.

-Meaning , you begin with bundeling up the files with webpack on start of development and continue with a webpack-dev-server that listens to any changes you make and updates the bundles with `watch` option in webpack.config.js file.
+Meaning , editing files from outside the assets folder will be reflected in the produciton bundle.

 Advantage of this process is using one webpack file to bundle up all three of the main parts of your chrome extension popup, background page and content script.
+This makes it extremly easy to test right away right to the chrome extension.

 Cons of this process , need to manually dubplicate Index.html from `reacat-chrome-redux-boilerplate/popup/index.html` to `react-chrome-redux-boilerplate/assets/`